Hadoop, Big Data, NoSQL & DevOps Docker Images

 More specific information can be found in the readme page under each respective directory in the Dockerfiles git repo.

-- Apache Drill - distributed SQL engine by MapR (opens Drill SQL shell)
+- Apache Drill - distributed SQL engine by MapR (opens Drill SQL shell) - readme

 - Cassandra - distributed NoSQL datastore by Facebook and DataStax (opens CQL shell, bundled with nagios-plugins)